Valentine’s Day is your January slowdown cost recovery plan. Here are 11 marketing ideas to make the most of it

 January 19, 2024

-Image has a light salmon background with the Klaviyo flag in cotton stretching across the right side.
-Dark salmon text on the left side of the image reads "Valentine's Day marketing ideas."
-Smaller black text on the right side, over the flag, reads, "Make your customers fall in love with your brand."
+Image has a light salmon background with the Klaviyo flag in cotton in the center.
+Dark salmon text across the top half of the image reads "Valentine's Day marketing ideas."
+Smaller black text across the bottom, under the flag, reads, "Make your customers fall in love with your brand."

 You’ve recovered from the holiday frenzy and survived the January slowdown.